rall/yelper/README.md

 To get around the Yelp API's CORS settings, this demo uses the Cordova "Advanced HTTP plugin"

+I used the Ionic tabs starter app for this because one of the issues with using the native maps plugin shows up in page transitions.
+I wanted to verify I could move from tab to tab without any unusual visual artifacts.

 ## An inartfully created animated demo